Kanak Vrindavan

 Kanak Vrindavan is a garden in Jaipur, the capital of Rajasthan.
 It is built in a valley surrounded by Aravali hills and is located on the way to the Amer Fort at the bottom of the Nahargarh hill.
-The place is approx 8 km north of the Jaipur city.
-The garden complex is having many nearby tourist attractions as the Amer fort Palace, Jaigarh fort and Nahargarh fort along with much lush greenery.
-The garden was coined by Kachchwaha Rajput Maharaja Sawai Jai Singh of Jaipur, approximately 275 years ago, at the time when the complex was built.
-It includes term 'Vrindavan' as the garden resembles the descriptions of the place, where God Sri Krishna had performed MahaRaas near Mathura, and word Kanak came from Maharaja's one of the Maharani Kanakde.
+The place is approximately 8 kilometers north of Jaipur city.
+The garden has many nearby tourist attractions such as the Amer fort Palace, Jaigarh fort and Nahargarh Fort along with lush greenery.

+The garden was commissioned by Kachchwaha Rajput Maharaja Sawai Jai Singh of Jaipur, approximately 275 years ago, at the time when the complex was built.
+It includes the term 'Vrindavan' as the garden resembles the descriptions of the place, where God Sri Krishna had performed MahaRaas near Mathura, and word Kanak came from Maharaja's one of the Maharani Kanakde.
 This garden is compared to the valley of Vrindavan and the maharaja, consecrated an idol of Sri Krishna in a temple in the Kanak Vrindavan valley called the Shri Govind Deoji Parisar.

-The garden has a temple, a series of fountains and intricate marble decorations.
+The garden consists of a temple, a series of fountains and intricate marble decorations.
 It is managed by the Government of Rajasthan.

 History

 The Kanak Vrindavan Valley Complex was built approximately 275 years ago by Maharaja Sawai Jai Singh of Jaipur.
-This beautiful, greenery filled valley is surrounded by the Aravalli hills and often said to resemble the Vrindavan; the place where Lord Krishna enjoyed the Maharaas with Gopis.
-The Kanak Vrindavan Valley was built for entertainment and recreation of Maharani and the Maharaja.
-According to some people the Maharaja planned for an Ashvamedha Yagna and made arrangement of waters from sacred rivers to collect here.
+This greenery filled valley is surrounded by the Aravalli hills and often said to resemble the Vrindavan; the place where Lord Krishna enjoyed the Maharaas with Gopis.
+The Kanak Vrindavan Valley was built for the entertainment and recreation of Maharani and the Maharaja.

+According to some people the Maharaja planned for an Ashvamedha Yagna and arranged waters from sacred rivers to collect here.
 A Lord Krishna Temple named Govind Deoji was also built around the same time.